advanced-computing/arshiya-hiroyuki-api/README.md

 - Format Flexibility: Retrieve data in JSON or CSV format.

 ### Endpoints
+- POST /users: This API creates a new user.
+The request body must include the user information (username, age, country).
+- GET /users: This API retrieves all user information.
+The response will contain a list of users, with each user's username, age, and country data.
+- DELETE /users/delete_all: This API deletes all users from the database.
+- GET /user_stats: This API provides statistics about the users, including the number of users, the average age, and the three countries with the most users.
 - GET /date?date=<YYYY-MM-DD>: Obtain the number of delays for a specific date.
 This data includs dates from September 3, 2024 to January 28, 2025.
 - GET /reason?reason=<REASON>: Retrieve the number of delays for a specific reason.
 REASON includes Accident, Delayed by School, Flat Tire, Heavy Traffic, Late return from Field Trip, Mechanical Problem, Problem Run, Weather Conditions, Won`t Start, and Other.
 - GET /boro?boro=<BOROUGH>: Retrieve the number of delays for a specific borough.
 BOROUGH includes All Boroughs, Brooklyn, Bronx, Connecticut, Manhattan, Nassau County, New Jersey, Queens, Rockland County, Staten Island and Westchester